david-r-edgar/wgs84-lambert/README.md

 # WGS84-Lambert

-Provides a simple REST API for converting latitude and longitude coordinates (WGS84 / GRS80 ellipsoid) to Lambert Conic Conformal Northing/Easting coordinates (Lambert 2008 projection, as used by ngi.be).
+Provides a simple REST API for converting latitude and longitude coordinates (WGS84 / GRS80 ellipsoid) to Lambert Conic Conformal Northing/Easting coordinates (Lambert 2008 projection, as used by ngi.be) and vice versa.

 Implemented in PHP.
 Requires an HTTP server with URL rewriting (such as Apache with mod_rewrite).